-The 16th annual BPA March Madness PBeM tournament (2018-2019) will start with the draft on Saturday, November 24th, 2018.
+The 16th annual BPA March Madness PBeM tournament (2018-2019) started with the draft on Saturday, November 24th, 2018.
 This year we will be using teams with ratings between 90 and 98.

 40 entrants signed up last year.

 This year's bracket is setup for 44 or fewer entrants, though it will be adjusted if we have less than 42 players or more than 44.

 The teams drafted can be found on the team's page.
 This year’s bracket can be found at 2018-19 bracket.

 The current players’ stats for the teams in this year’s tournament will be found on the stats page after the first games of the tournament are complete.

 The tournament uses the Advanced March Madness rules.